InsanusMokrassar/docs/docs/tgbotapi/guides/keyboards.md

 ![Simple keyboard interactions](keyboards/002.png "Simple keyboard interactions")

-NOTE: It's a common mistake to forget to handle callback queries.
+> NOTE: **It's a common mistake to forget to handle callback queries**
-It leads to the buttons being highlighted for long periods of time, which leads to a bad user experience.
+> It leads to the buttons being highlighted for long periods of time, which leads to a bad user experience.
-Don't forget to handle these callbacks!
+> Don't forget to handle these callbacks!

 As new messages arrive, a reply keyboard will stay there, while the inline keyboard will stick to the message and move with it.